Balancingrock/VJson/README.md

 - Limited KVO support to provide easier integration with -for example- an NSOutlineView
 - Notifications are isued for KVO updates.
 - Undo/redo support for macOS
+- customData member allows for association of external data with a VJson object
 - Caching of named members for higher performance (usable in most cases)
-- Prepared for use under Linux (but not tested yet)
+- Prepared for use under Linux (but needs more work)

 # Installation